 Unless you’re okay with having to discard your tank and size up in a matter of months, having a small tank will only annoy you.

 Most starter kits featuring tanks that are just 20 or 40 gallons.
-This means you’ll inevitably just have to ditch this tank and get a new one in the near future.
+This means you’ll inevitably just have to ditch this tank and get a new one in the near future as your baby grows.

 With a 40 gallon breeder, you’re good-to-go as this is the recommended absolute minimum smallest tank size for an adult.
 The dimensions for a 40 gallon should be around 36in x 18in x 16in (L x W x H).